satwikkansal/wtfpython/README.md

 #### 💡 Explanation

-- In a normal python string, the backslash is used to escape characters that may have special meaning (like single-quote, double-quote and the backslash itself).
+- In a usual python string, the backslash is used to escape characters that may have a special meaning (like single-quote, double-quote, and the backslash itself).
     ```py
     >>> 'wt\"f'
     'wt"f'